mircealungu/mircea/thoughtstream.md

 Mar 3

 Discovered Spotlight was indexing 1.3M files in my code folder — 70K just from a single node_modules.
 The old `.metadata_never_index` trick is dead since Sequoia.
 Apple stopped honoring those sentinel files.
 The fix is simple: System Settings → Spotlight → Privacy → add ~/code.
-One never searchs code through Spotlight anyway.
+One never searches code through Spotlight anyway.
+One is too geek for that.